Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Modern Adaptations

-Modern versions use lemon juice, garlic, and varied spices, with charcoal or electric grills for smoky or convenient cooking.
+Modern Shish Tawook incorporates lemon juice, garlic, and varied spices, cooked on charcoal for smokiness or electric grills for convenience, making it accessible for home cooks worldwide.

 Traditional IngredientsModern Ingredients